pjohn1/quadcopter_simulation/quad_model/controllers/Readme.md

 $R_B^N$ is the rotation matrix from the body to the inertial frame based on the roll,pitch,yaw angles and a +x forward, +y left, +z up coordinate frame.

-$\Delta t$ is the controller update rate.
-This ensures that the drone reaches the intended vertical velocity by the next frame so that the high-level controller can function accordingly.
+$\Delta t$ is the desired convergence time.
+This should be sufficiently small to ensure quick controller adjustments but large enough to reduce total motor force.
+It is currently around 0.5s.

 By understanding the vertical velocity that the drone needs to maintain hover or reach a certain altitude, this gives a baseline for how to control the pitch and roll.